 - 1. Applicant owns the uplands adjoining the lease premises and the underlying fee title to the patented tidelands. - 2.
-On June 24, 1981, the Commission authorized a General Permit Recreational and Residential Use to Buck Kamphausen for existing and proposed recreational structures and appurtenant facilities.
-The lease expired on June 30, 2015.
-The applicant is now applying for a General Lease Recreational Use. - 3.
+A portion of the existing deck, and appurtenant facilities, have existed at this site for many years but was not previously authorized by the Commission.
+The Applicant is proposing to remove the existing deck and dispose of it at a nearby permitted landfill. - 3.
+The Applicant is proposing to replace the existing deck with an open deck and lanai.
+The deck and lanai will have wood frames with trek-type decking and railing.
+Construction will be scheduled using the appropriate in-water work windows for Mare Island Strait. - 4.
+The Applicant is now applying for a General Lease Recreational Use for the proposed deck structures and existing appurtenent facilities.
+Staff recommends authorization of the facilities. - 5.
 In the past, the Commission has had lease agreements with 25 of the 35 property owners with improvements extending onto State-owned sovereign lands.
-That number has slowly declined to five, leaving many of the property owners with unauthorized facilities on State lands.
+That number slowly declined to five, leaving many of the property owners with unauthorized facilities on State lands.
 To remedy the situation, the Commission's compliance staff conducted a public outreach effort to educate the community on the Commission's jurisdiction, leasing practices and lease application process.
-In addition to the community residents, the outreach effort included state and local legislators for the area and other regulatory entities.
+In addition to the community residents, this outreach effort included state and local legislators for the area and other regulatory entities.
 On August 19, 2013, Commission staff held a public meeting in Vallejo for the Sandy Beach property owners and other interested parties.
-Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff has worked with property owners and their representatives to come to an agreement on lease terms and conditions acceptable to the parties involved. - 4.
-Staff recommends the issuance of the proposed lease, as it promotes Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 5.
+Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff has worked with property owners and their representatives to come to an agreement on lease terms and conditions acceptable to the parties involved.
+The Commission authorized a number of new Sandy Beach leases at its February 9, 2016 public meeting.
+In order to remain consistent with the other leases at Sandy Beach, staff is recommending that this proposed lease have the same February 9, 2016 commencement date.

+- 6. This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 7.
 The staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
-The project is exempt under Class 1, Existing Facilities; California Code of Regulations, Title 2, section 2905, subdivision (a)(2).
+The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 14, section 15301.

-Authority: Public Resources Code section 21084 and California Code of Regulations, Title 14, section 15300 and California Code of Regulations, Title 2, section 2905.
+Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300.

-6. This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
+8. This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
 Based upon the staff's consultation with the persons nominating such lands and through the CEQA review process, it is the staff's opinion that the project, as proposed, is consistent with its use classification.